StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 ### Navigate the user to an external URL

-The component action script below will direct the StackState UI to navigate to a specific URL:
+The component action script below will direct the Rancher Observability UI to navigate to a specific URL:

 ```text
 def region = (component.labels.find {it -> it.name.startsWith("region") }).name.split(':')[1]